The Angel on the High Street

 without a woman?”

 Well!
-The second uproar was even louder
+The second uproar was even louder than the first

 but now woven through with astonished laughter